 Even though you aren’t going to be teaching every day, it’s good to be prepared with different resources, games, and activities you can use to help your students better learn.
 So where can you go to find resources to help you make learning in the classroom fun?
-Here are 11 online resources (and one extra) you can use for all your teaching needs.
+Here are 12 online resources you can use for all your teaching needs.

 This is a great website for multiple levels.
 Here, you can find not only worksheets but video lessons as well.
 The website takes fun videos you would find on YouTube and add interactive questions to practice grammar and comprehension.
 You can even use this website to look for online teaching jobs.
 This is also a great website to find worksheets you can easily print out and use within the classroom.

 Everyone loves YouTube.
 This year, the teachers at my school have used YouTube in many ways.
 This would range from morning routines, with songs for days of the week and the weather, to more calm activities such as instructional videos on how to draw different characters.
 In many cases, you can show a video on YouTube that can help to continue the learning of different subjects like science.